fire-h0und/the-keyboard-design-checklist/README.md

 Good designers cleverly use negative space to their best advantage.
 Space of 0.25U is usually regarded as unfit to be covered by the case "blocker" and is either left with the plate showing or a plate mounted blocker is used instead.
 Such blockers can mount status leds, badges or other non functional or non input features.
 There were commerically available keyboards that do cover 0.25U spaces with case level blockers or fill ins - namely the **Cherry 1800** series among others.

 ### Tactile and other feedback mechanisms
 Tactility is good.
-Mankind has used the tactility of it's fingers from the dawn of time to it's best advantage.
+Mankind has used the tactility of it's fingers from the dawn of time.
 One of the greatest shortcomings of the otherwise superior touch screens is exactly that - lack of tactile feedback.

-A good desing uses the tactile feedback to ti's best adavtage.
+A good design uses the tactile feedback to is's best adavtage.

 The original complicated (SCKM) **Alps** switches have the highest tactile reputation among all currently available options.
 The **Matias** and OPC (from **Tai Hao**) come close in second then the whole variety of more or less expensive and/or viable MX clones and lookalikes (**Kailh** BOX coes to mind).